 Give your agent a name and save it.

-Click on "Preview" to test.
-You’ll be able to upload the audio file, and the agent will follow the prompt instructions, using the transcription generated inside.
+Click "Preview" to test.
+You'll be able to upload the audio file, and the agent will follow the prompt instructions, using the generated transcription on its own.

-Tip: Creating agents is powerful for automating repetitive tasks and building custom AI solutions for your audio analysis needs.
+Tip: Creating agents is powerful for automating repetitive tasks and building AI solutions tailored to your audio analysis needs.

-Audio Quality: The better the original audio quality (less background noise, clear speakers), the more accurate the transcription will be.
+Audio Quality: The better the original audio quality (less background noise, clear speakers), the more accurate your transcription will be.

-File Limit: Remember the 200 MB per file limit for all transcription types in Tess AI.
+File Limit: Remember there's a 200 MB per file limit for all transcription methods in Tess AI.

 Formats: Make sure your file format is supported before trying to upload.

-Timestamping: If you need to know the exact moment for each speech, use the Rev.ai model for chat transcription (Knowledge Base).
+Timestamping: If you need to know the exact moment of each speech, use the Rev.ai model for transcription via chat (Knowledge Base).

-Multiple Speakers: For audio with multiple speakers, recording clarity is even more crucial.
-Some models may have a harder time telling apart overlapping voices.
+Multiple Speakers: For audio with multiple speakers, clear recording is even more important.
+Some models might have a harder time telling overlapping voices apart.

-Tess AI gives you a robust and flexible set of tools for audio and video transcription, covering everything from simple, straightforward needs to complex automated workflows.
-By mastering the AI Copilot Transcription area, chat transcription with Knowledge Base, and agent creation in AI Studio, you can turn your audio and video content into text efficiently, saving time and getting the most out of your recordings.
+Tess AI offers a solid and flexible set of tools for transcribing audio and video, covering anything from simple and straightforward needs to complex, automated workflows.
+By mastering the Transcription area of AI Copilot, using chat-based transcription with the Knowledge Base, and creating agents in AI Studio, you can turn your audio and video content into text efficiently, save time, and get the most value from your recordings.